 Joanne then asked Sharlene about a finding of the research whereby class and social mobility rarely appear in the metrics.
 Sharlene agreed that this is signficiant.
 She applauded the growing focus within the DEI community on diversity of asset managers, but cautioned that this conversation sometimes leaves out a critical issue: the wealth and income gap.
 According to Sharlene , we need to ask “How do we lift the broader masses and bring greater equity for communities?”
 We are just at the starting point in reflecting the answer to this question in the metrics.
 Joanne remarked that for the private sector, the answer may lie in a new commitment to recruitment practices that move away from targeting mainly graduates of the elite univiersities and towards attracting a new pool of talent through loan repayment programs and on-the-job training.

-Joanne turned to Rashika Choudhary, who conducted research and created the visualizations for the mapping project, for her reflections on the mapping, particularly as a younger person facing the job market.
+Joanne turned to Rashika Choudhary, a project researcher and the creator of the visualizations that appear in the report, for her reflections on the mapping, particularly as a younger person facing the job market.
 Choudhary remarked that she recognized a clear emphasis on diversity metrics, and that DEI goals need to capture the cultural changes that are underpinned and result from inclusion and equity.
 These DEI measures are weakly represented across the frameworks and need greater attention.